MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPServiceHostConfig.md

 ```

 ### -RunInProcess
-Specifies to update the Web service application configuration using the current process instead of a SharePoint Timer job.
+Specifies to update the web service application configuration using the current process instead of a SharePoint Timer job.

 ```yaml
 Type: SwitchParameter